North Carolina's Cottage Food Law

 This product was made in a private home kitchen that is not inspected by the NC Department of Agriculture or a local health department.

-Built for North Carolina bakers
+Tools for North Carolina Cottage Food Bakers

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the North Carolina required disclaimer and allergen labeling — so your labels are always inspection-ready.

 North Carolina allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan